 There is no offensive odour or health risk to those in contact with sick patients, as with enemas and bedpans.
 Besides, colonic irrigation extends beyond the natural expulsion area, offering higher cleansing and therapeutic benefits.

 Variations in enema therapy include:

 This one is our most comprehensive food and drink test.
 The test analyses your client’s IgG antibody reactions to 208 food and drink ingredients.
 This test will highlight their food triggers and help you formulate an IgG-guided elimination diet together.

 We can prescribe various supplemental solutions, i.e., saline, kayxelate, acidophilus, oxygen, etc.

-Colonic irrigation not only removes impaction, parasites, intestinal flatus and cellular debris, but is thought to cleanse and rejuvenate the portion of the immune system that resides in the intestinal tract (recent European studies indicate a greater portion located in the intestines than previously recognized).
-In summary, colonic irrigation provides tubular and cellular drainage outwardly from the rectum and inwardly via the portal and mesenteric lymphatic system.
+To summarise, colonic irrigation removes impaction, parasites, intestinal flatus and cellular debris.
+It may also cleanse and rejuvenate the portion of the immune system in the intestinal tract.
+Recent European studies indicate a more significant amount located in the intestines than previously recognised.
+The theory of colonic irrigation describes a provision of tubular and cellular drainage outwardly from the rectum and inwardly via the portal and mesenteric lymphatic system.